 - What risk model does the organization use for risk analysis?

 Remember that your cyber risk management responsibility doesn't end with your internal information technology assets.
-You need to ensure your third-party vendors and their vendors (fourth-parties) are invested in risk mitigation.
+You need to ensure your entire supply chain, which includes third-party vendors and their vendors (fourth parties), is invested in risk mitigation.
 This is known as vendor risk management or third-party risk management.

-Third-party risk and fourth-party risk management must part of your overall cyber risk management strategy.
+Third-party and fourth-party risk management must part of your overall cyber risk management program and strategy.

-Security ratings are a great way to identify high-risk vendors and internal assets instantly.
+Security ratings are a great way to instantly identify high-risk vendors and internal assets in real-time.
 They're a data-driven, objective, and dynamic measure of an organization's security posture.
+The key idea is the higher the security rating, the better the organization's security posture.

 Just as credit ratings and FICO scores aim to provide a quantitative measure of credit risk, security ratings aim to provide a quantitative measure of cyber risk.
 And just like credit ratings, they make it easy for even non-technical stakeholders to assess the security risk of a particular vendor or asset.